By the Cheely-Raban Syndicate in 1922

 In passing, it should be said that there was no battle fought between the Bow and Snake at that time, as the tribes missed each other.
 The La Verendrye’s then parted company with the Bow Indians and gave up their quest for a way to the Western sea.
 On an eminence, now generally supposed to be in South Dakota, on the banks of the Missouri River, they buried a leaden plate engraved with the arms of the king of France and built over it a cairn of stones.

 At the end of 1743, they were back at the Assinniboine River.
 For 13 years, they had followed a hopeless quest.
 Instead of a Western sea, they had found a sea of prairie, the Rocky Mountains, and two great rivers, the Saskatchewan and the Missouri.
 On their arrival at Montreal, the elder La Verendrye was decorated with the Cross of St. Louis, and the two sons were given minor posts in the army.
 The father died in 1750, and after the English conquered Canada, the eldest son sailed for France on a lost ship with all on board.
 The younger son remained in Canada.

 About This Article: Discovery of the Rocky Mountains was published in 1922 as a chapter in the book Back-trailing on the Old Frontiers published by the Cheely-Raban Syndicate of Great Falls, Montana.
-The book was the first in a three-volume series that published a number of stories illustrated by Charles M. Russell, which had appeared in Sunday editions of daily newspapers in all parts of the United States.
-The article is not verbatim as it has been slightly edited for grammatical corrections.
+The book was the first in a three-volume series that published several stories illustrated by Charles M. Russell, which had appeared in Sunday editions of daily newspapers in all parts of the United States.
+The article is not verbatim, as it has been slightly edited for grammatical corrections.

 Editors Note: Rocky Mountain National Park was established on January 26, 1915.